 In September 1969, the Pathe Wepler was twinned, with 1,100 seats in the upper part, using the mezzanine and grand circle levels.
 A 480 seat luxury cinema named Caravelle (after the aircraft) was created in the lower part of the building.
 In the Caravelle auditorium, patrons could smoke and drink while watching the film, making for a party atmosphere in the space, which was decorated like a garden.

-In May 1989, the former Images Cinema at 132 Boulevard de Clichy was opened by the Paris-Soir chain of newsreel theatres as the Paris-Soir Clichy in 1938.
+The former Images Cinema at 132 Boulevard de Clichy was opened by the Paris-Soir chain of newsreel theatres as the Paris-Soir Clichy in 1938.
 It was designed in a Streamline Moderne style by architect Charles Siclis.
-It later became the Images Cinema and was taken over by the Pathe Wepler, adding a further four screens which seat 355, 170, 100 and 85.
+It later became the Images Cinema and was taken over by the Pathe Wepler in May 1989, adding a further four screens which seat 355, 170, 100 and 85.
 Today, the entrance foyer of the former Images Cinema is now in use as a video arcade.

 In the Wepler building, screen 1 has a total of 1,071 seats, of which 400 are in the grand circle level.
 It has a 11 metre wide screen and is equipped with 70mm projection equipment and Dolby sound.
 Screen 2 on the ground level now seats 445 and has a 10 metre wide screen and is also equipped with 70mm projection equipment and has Dolby sound.
 It retains its ‘garden’ atmosphere.

 In 1994, the Pathe Wepler was expanded to the plans of architect P. Muyle, by the addition of another six screens that had originally been the Pathe Clichy, located in the rear at 7-8 Avenue de Clichy.
 This originally opened as the Select Cinema prior to World War I at 8 Avenue de Clichy in the 17th Area of Paris.
 It was renamed Select in 1920 and in 1930 it was renamed Pathe-Select, and retained its single 1,200 seat auditorium until 1971 when it was tripled, with two screens in the former orchestra and a larger screen in the former balcony.